 First and foremost in the following order:

-- Organic and primal native diet (abundant in animal protein and low starch vegetables, low in carbohydrates)
+- Organic and primal native diet (abundant in animal protein, moderate in fat, low in carbohydrates)

 - Environmental clean-up